WasmEdge/docs/docs/start/install.md

 #### Install a specific version of WasmEdge

 The WasmEdge installer script will install the latest official release by default.
 You could install a specific version of WasmEdge, including pre-releases or old releases by passing the `-v` argument to the installer script.
-Here is an example:
+Here is an example,

 ```bash
 VERSION={{ wasmedge_version }}